seankndy/plume-api-client/README.md

 $response = $client->authenticatedRequest(
     'GET', // HTTP method
     '/any/endpoint/here',
-    'body', // Can also be an array which will be json-encoded automatically [] // HTTP headers
+    'body', // Can also be an array, which will be json-encoded automatically [] // HTTP headers
 );

-// Customers API provides the most commonly needed Customers API functionality so you don't have to build the requests yourself.
+// Customers API provides the most commonly used Customers API functionality, so you don't have to build the requests yourself.
 They throw \RuntimeExceptions for non-OK HTTP status codes.
 $customersApi = $client->customersApi();
 $customer = $customersApi->register(
     'foo@bar.com',